How do we get you, homeschool mama to play? Cause we all know we don’t do it enough.

 Novel notion: doing something without the kids.

 We maintain relationships outside our homeschool mama role because one day, we won’t be a homeschool mama anymore.

 Let mama play dress-up too.

-After I have spent all day with the wee ones and it’s time for bed, let daddy tickle and read and sing those kids sweetly to sleep.
+After you have spent all day with the wee ones and it’s time for bed, let daddy tickle those kids, read a few stories, and sing those kids sweetly to sleep.

 And let mama wind down by herself.
 There is a time for everything under the sun, like when mama goes out to play.Teresa Wiedrick, author of Homeschool Mama Self-Care: Nurturing the Nurturer